nakurienota/ecommerce-app/README.md

 # 📦 Ecommerce Store
-This online clothing store offers stylish and high-quality items for any occasion.
-Here you can find fashion collections, basic wardrobe, sportswear and accessories.
-The platform has a modern design, user-friendly interface and is adapted for any device with a minimum resolution of 390 px.
+This online bookstore offers a vast collection of books across all genres, catering to every reader’s taste.
+Whether you’re looking for thrilling mysteries, insightful non-fiction, timeless classics, or the latest bestsellers, this platform provides an intuitive and user-friendly experience.
+It has a user-friendly interface, modern design and adaptability for any device with a minimum resolution of 390 px.

 ## 📖 Key pages in the application include:
 * Login and Registration pages 🖥️
 * Main page 🏠
-* Product catalog 📋
+* Catalog Books page 📋
-* Detailed Product page 🔎
+* Detailed Book page 🔎
 * User Profile page 👤
 * Basket page 🛒
 * About Us page 🙋‍♂️🙋‍♀️
 The application is powered by CommerceTools.

 ## 🌟Key Features
-This store offers a convenient and clear interface for comfortable selection and purchase of clothes.
+This online bookstore provides users with a modern and user-friendly interface to explore, purchase, and manage books effortlessly.
-[x] **Clothing sales** – convenient catalog, detailed description and online purchase option.
+[x] **Book Sales** – Convenient catalog, detailed descriptions and the ability to purchase online.
-[x] **Access to fashion collections** – clothes for every taste: casual, office, sports, evening.
+[x] **Access to a wide range of titles** – Fiction, non-fiction, educational books, science fiction and more.
 [x] **Personalization** – user profile with purchase history and recommendations.
 [x] **Adaptability** – user-friendly interface for smartphones, tablets and computers.

 ## ⚡ Features
-* Viewing the clothing catalog
+* Viewing the book catalog
-* Searching for products by name and brand
+* Searching for books by title and author
-* Filtering by categories, sizes and styles
+* Filtering by genre
-* Adding products to the cart
+* Adding books to the cart
 * Checking out an order

 ## 🛠️ Technologies Used